ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

 </div>

 ## Method Overview
 We proposed an algorithm, called **Self-Morphing Adaptive ReplanningTree (SMART)**, that facilitates real-time reactive replanning in dynamic environments for uninterrupted navigation.
 It is initialized by constructing a RRT* tree rooted at the goal and an initial path is found using the tree.
 As the cobot moves, the path could be blocked by dynamic obstacles.
-A new path is replanned via an informed replanning strategy consisting of three steps: 1) tree-pruning, 2) tree-repair, and 3) tree-optimization.
+A new path is replanned following three steps: 1) tree-pruning, 2) tree-repair, and 3) tree-optimization.

 **Tree-Pruning:** To find a safe trajectory via replanning, it is important to identify and prune the risky nodes of the tree.
 Since: 1) dynamic obstacles far away from the cobot do not pose an immediate risk, and 2) it is computationally inefficient to do feasibility checking around all detected obstacles, we present a local tree-pruning (LTP) strategy.
 A local reaction zone (LRZ) is created at the cobot position given the reaction time horizon and robot speed.
 An obstacle hazard zone (OHZ) is defined for each dynamic obstacle.
 Critical pruning region (CPR) consisting of OHZs that are intersecting with the LRZ is used for feasibility checking.
 As shown in Figure 1(a), the cobot constantly checks the feasibility of its current path in LRZ.
 If the current path is invalid, then all tree portions that fall within the CPR are considered to be risky for replanning and are thus pruned.
 This breaks the current tree and forms (possibly) multiple disjoint subtrees.